 Trani, near Andria.
 A walk along the harbour includes the 12th-century church of Ognissanti and the magically beautiful Romanesque cathedral perched on the waterfront.
-Drive to the countryside near Andria to visit a family-run organic and biodynamic farm and winery.
+Drive to the countryside near Andria to visit a family-run wine and olive oil producer, dating back to the 17th century.
 Visit the vineyards, the farm and the cantina, as well as the wine cellars in the castle where the family still lives.
 There is a wine tasting and a simple but plentiful lunch of fresh produce from the farm.

 Food and travel writer specializing in Italy, and is the author of a series of books, including An Appetite for Puglia: the people, the places, the food.
 A French graduate and Committee Member of the Guild of Food Writers, Christine was appointed the international curator of a food festival in Puglia for three years.
 She was awarded the Crest of Puglia by the President of the region in March 2008 in recognition of her knowledge and communication of its gastronomic culture.
 Twitter: @SmallwoodC | Instagram: @smallwoodcg | Website: appetiteforitaly.com